 - Use physics blocks to program Actors to move and bounce around the Stage

 - Create an augmented reality Alien Invaders game

 Warm-Up (5 minutes)1.
-Give campers a piece of paper and a pencil.
+Tell students to take out a piece of paper and a pencil.

-2. Ask campers to answer the short-response question:
+2. Tell students to answer the short-response question:

 - How would you describe “augmented reality” to someone who does not know what it means?
 Give an example.